 .

 For the purpose of learning (and also doing) statistics, it is useful to be able to generate data from idealized experiments.
 Let’s simulate tossing a fair coin.
-“Fair” here means that, in the long run, the coin lands heads 50% of time and tails 50% of time.
+“Fair” here means that, in the long run, the coin lands heads 50% of the time and tails 50% of the time.
 The statistics behind this experiment has similarities, for example, to a clinical trial where we want to know whether two treatments perform similarly or whether one is better than the other.

-Let’s think that one “experiment” is a single toss of a coin and the outcome is denoted by 1 for heads (suom. kruuna) or 0 for tails (klaava).
+Let’s think that one “experiment” is a single toss of the coin and the outcome is denoted by 1 for heads (suom. kruuna) or 0 for tails (klaava).
 We will next simulate 100 such experiments and tabulate their results.
 We choose a success probability, that is, the probability of outcome 1, to be 0.5 to model a fair coin that, on average, lands equally often heads as tails.

 # Here we define the parameters: